Empirical Bayes for Data Integration: Examples

 \section{Examples}

 To assess the improvements in inference brought by data integration, we compared the performance of our empirical Bayes framework relative to an analogous framework where $\bZ$ only contains the intercept.
-We also considered a fully Bayesian counterpart that sets a Beta-Binomial model prior \citep{scott:2010}, which in our experience is an excellent default, and three penalized likelihood methods.
+We also considered the Beta-Binomial prior \citep{scott:2010} as a fully Bayesian counterpart to our framework where $\bZ$ only contains the intercept, as in our experience this method is an excellent default, and three penalized likelihood methods.
 The latter are the LASSO \citep{tibshirani:1996}, adaptive LASSO (ALASSO, \cite{zou:2006}) and SCAD \citep{fan:2001}, and we set their penalization parameters with 10-fold cross-validation using functions mylars and ncvreg in R packages parcor 0.2.6 and ncvreg 3.15.0 (respectively).

-For our empirical Bayes methodology we used the EM algorithm from Section \ref{sec:computation}, which we implemented in function modelSelection\_eBayes in R package mombf, using 1,000 full Gibbs iterations (i.e. $1000p$ model updates) to estimate log-gradients and hessians at each hyper-parameter value $\bomega$.
-For fully Bayesian inference under the Beta-Binomial prior we used function modelSelection, also at mombf.
-In both cases, we used 5,000 full Gibbs iterations to explore the model space.
+For our empirical Bayes methodology we used the EM algorithm from Section \ref{sec:computation}, which we implemented in function modelSelection\_eBayes in R package modelSelection, using $M=1,000$ full Gibbs iterations to estimate log-gradients and hessians at each hyper-parameter value $\bomega$.
+For fully Bayesian inference under the Beta-Binomial prior we used function modelSelection, also at modelSelection.
+In both cases, we used $L=5,000$ full Gibbs iterations to explore the model space.
+Appendix \ref{sec:runtimes} shows that very similar results are obtained with $M=100$ and $L=1,000$.
+It also shows that run times are comparable to those under the Beta-Binomial prior.
 Regarding the prior on the coefficients, we set a product MOM prior with default prior dispersion ($g=1/3$, after the columns in $\bX$ are standardized to unit sample variance) \citep{johnson:2012,rossell:2017}.
-As a sensitivity analysis, we also obtained results using Zellner's unit information prior.
+As a sensitivity analysis, we also obtained results using Zellner's prior with the default $g=1$, and also for $g \in \{0.01,10\}$.
 For clarity of the figures and space constraints, Zellner's prior results are in the supplement.
-The prior on the error variance was set to a (minimally informative) inverse gamma(0.01, 0.01).
+The prior on the error variance $\phi$ was set to a (minimally informative) inverse gamma(0.01, 0.01).
 The R code to reproduce our analyses is at \url{https://github.com/davidrusi/paper_examples/tree/main/2025_dataintegration_eBayes}.